-The Options MasterCard issued by CTB competes with other general purpose credit cards issued by banks and other financial institutions.
-The Options MasterCard loyalty program (Canadian Tire 'Money' on the Card) rewards customers for using the Options MasterCard everywhere that MasterCard is accepted and provides additional rewards when used at Canadian Tire Associate Stores and Petroleum's gas bars.
-The Canadian bankcard market size is over \$50 billion in outstanding receivables and has grown at an average rate of 11 percent annually for the last three years.
-The Options MasterCard currently has approximately a 5 percent share of this growing market.
-Growth in average balances of the
+The Canadian Tire MasterCard issued by CTB competes with other general purpose credit cards issued by banks and other financial institutions in the highly regulated and competitive Canadian bankcard market.
+The Canadian bankcard market is defined as all

+MasterCard and Visa branded credit cards, that are reported by the Canadian Bankers Association.
+CTB expects that competition may increase as a result of recent acquisitions of the financial services divisions of two of the Company's large retail competitors by other credit card issuers.

-Options MasterCard portfolio as well as the development of additional MasterCard card offerings will potentially increase our share of the Canadian bankcard market.
+The Canadian bankcard market size is over \$60 billion in outstanding receivables and has grown at an average rate of 9.9 percent annually for the last three years.
+The Canadian Tire MasterCard currently has approximately a five percent share of this growing market.
+Growth in average balances of the Canadian Tire MasterCard portfolio as well as the development of additional MasterCard card offerings will potentially increase its share of the Canadian bankcard market.

-The Canadian Tire personal loan competes with other personal loan products issued by banks and other financial institutions, and is issued on terms and conditions that are competitive with such personal loan products.
-In its initial phase the personal loan product is targeted at current Options MasterCard customers.
-The Canadian personal loan market measured in outstanding receivables exceeds \$50 billion.
+The Canadian Tire personal loan competes with other personal loan products offered by banks and other financial institutions, and is issued on terms and conditions that are competitive with such personal loan products.
+In its initial phase the personal loan product is targeted primarily at current Canadian Tire MasterCard customers.

 Financial Services sponsors the offer of a number of insurance and warranty products to Canadian Tire customers.
-As a result of its strong customer service and in-store customer acquisition channels, Financial Services has achieved leading positions in terms of customer retention rates and percentage of credit card customers enrolled in insurance and warranty products.
+As a result of its strong customer service and in-store customer acquisition channels, Financial Services has achieved leading positions in terms of percentage of credit card customers enrolled in insurance and warranty products.
+Strong enrollment programs and retention are the key factors contributing to this performance.
 These traditional relationships serve to strengthen overall customer loyalty to Canadian Tire.

-A number of initiatives designed to maintain and enhance Financial Services' competitive position are described in the MD&A of the Company's 2004 Annual Report on page 53 under the heading "Canadian Tire Financial Services".
+A number of initiatives designed to maintain and enhance Financial Services' competitive position are described in the MD&A of the Company's 2005 Annual Report on pages 61 to 66 under the heading "Financial Services".